The Lazy Project Manager

 One very popular combination is the following:

-Laszlo J. Kremmer MBA, CLC, PMP : Vice President / Sr. Program Manager at Citi and PMI Chapter President / PMI Budapest, Hungarian Chapter
+Laszlo J. Kremmer Vice President / Sr. Program Manager at Citi and PMI Chapter President / PMI Budapest, Hungarian Chapter

-I hired Peter to speak at the Digital PM Summit 2019 in Orlando, and I'm so happy he did!
+I hired Peter to speak at the Digital PM Summit in Orlando, and I'm so happy he did!
 I had read Peter's books and followed him on social media, so I knew he'd deliver a keynote that would be relevant to our audience.
-In fact, I chose for him to be out opening keynote for the conference, because his wit and energy would warm up the room.
+In fact, I chose for him to be our opening keynote for the conference, because his wit and energy would warm up the room.
 And it did just that--not just through a thoughtful presentation with numerous well-crafted points to enlighten and inspire project managers, but also through an audience sing-a-long.
-It was a great delivery, and Peter hung out at the conference for the day, which was great.
-Attendees loved that.
-I hope to hire Peter again in the future!

 Brett Harned: Director Of Education at TeamGantt & Founder, Digital PM Summit

 Peter brought the audience to life with his humour and relevant story-telling - and this was during the after lunch slot!
 His insights were relevant and he kept the audience laughing, setting the tone for the afternoon of the event.
 He also added fun to the event overall by bringing a great spirit and humour behind the scenes and during event preparation.
 A joy to work with and very engaging to watch!

 Adrienne Gibson: Keynote speaker, facilitator, coach and consultant specializing in leading change

 Peter was a keynote speaker and workshop trainer twice at Portfolio Experience Conference in Warsaw, Poland, and always prepared tailored content to the event main topic.
 His speech always provide new inspirations, good content, and fun :)